You can register the look of a product you’ve designed to stop people copying or stealing it.

 - be new

-- not be offensive (eg feature graphic images or words)
+- not be offensive (for example feature graphic images or words)

 - be your own intellectual property

-- not make use of protected emblems or flags (eg the Olympic rings or the Royal Crown)
+- not make use of protected emblems or flags (for example the Olympic rings or the Royal Crown)

 - not be an invention or how a product works - you’ll need a patent instead

-You cannot protect the functionality of a design - eg a chair that folds down more quickly than others of the same kind.
+You cannot protect the functionality of a design - for example a chair that folds down more quickly than others of the same kind.

 Search the registers